wjakob/nanobind/docs/api_core.rst

          nb::module_ np = nb::module_::import_("numpy");
          nb::object np_array = np.attr("array");

+   .. cpp:function:: module_ import_(handle name)

+      Import the Python module with the specified name and return a reference to it.
+In contrast to the version above, this function expects a Python object as key.

    .. cpp:function:: module_ def_submodule(const char * name, const char * doc = nullptr)

       Create a Python submodule within an existing module and return a